joesinghaus/Band-of-Blades/README.md

 ### Small tasks / fixes / additions

 - Figure out where to place the logo
-- Choosing details for custom items
+- Choosing details for custom items?
-- Campaign actions for the quartermaster?
-- Engagement roll questions on the Marshal sheet?
-- Divine traits/favor as text boxes instead of text field?
-- React to choosing max number of commander properties?
 - Add item descriptions?